YordanGeorgiev/qto/doc/md/userstories_doc.md

-### 1.5.
+### 1.7.
 Items editing
 As an UI user of the qto application
 In order to update the application data via the UI
 I wan to to be able to edit the data for ANY of the items in the application I have access to.

-#### 1.5.1.
-Single Cell Items editing in list as table view
+#### 1.7.1.
+Single Cell Items editing in list table page
 As an UI user of the qto application
-In order to be able to quickly edit the data of ANY item I I want to be able to quickly navigate to the item to edit and update the data of exactly this item
+In order to be able to quickly edit the data of ANY item I I want to be able to quickly navigate to the item to edit and update the data of exactly this item in a table like form

-##### 1.5.1.1.
+##### 1.7.1.1.
 Single Cell Items editing in list as table view in-line
 As an UI user of the qto application
 In order to be able to quickly edit the data of ANY item I I want to be able to quickly navigate to the cell of the table of the data I want to edit